All demands of wrestlers met, let police finish its probe: Sports Minister Anurag Thakur

 Also read | WFI Protest: 'Proper security given to minor complainant', Delhi Police tells SC

-Several wrestlers have been protesting at Jantar Mantar in the national capital since April 23 with a demand that the findings of a committee which was formed to probe sexual harassment charges against WFI chief Brijbhushan Sharan Singh be made public.
+The protesting wrestler have demanded that the findings of the committee which had been formed earlier to investigate charges of sexual harassment against Brijbhushan Sharan Singh be made public.

-Sharan, a BJP MP from Kaiserganj seat in UP and the president of Wrestling Federation of India, has been accused of sexually harassing at least seven female wrestlers, including a minor.
+Singh, who has remained defiant and refused to resign, has also urged the wrestlers to end their protest. ''The police have already registered an FIR against me.....let the probe complete,'' he said.

-Since the protests began, he has been booked in two FIRs filed by the Delhi Police.
+The WFI chief had also said that he did not want to relinquish his post as a 'criminal'.
+He had, however, hit back at the protesting wrestlers saying that their demands were 'changing' with the passage of time.

 Deccan Herald News now on Telegram - Click here to subscribe